 What Dogs Get Liver Cancer?

 Primary liver cancer usually affects older dogs, but that does not mean it can’t affect younger dogs.
 So far, experts have not noted any breed predispositions to primary liver cancers.
-However, breeds that are predisposed to other types of cancer that can metastasize to the liver, for example Golden Retrievers, a breed with a frequent occurrence of lymphoma and hemangiosarcoma, could potentially see liver involvement in their cancers.
+However, dog breeds that are predisposed to other types of cancer that can metastasize to the liver, for example Golden Retrievers, a breed with a frequent occurrence of lymphoma and hemangiosarcoma, could potentially see liver involvement in their cancers.

 Symptoms of Liver Cancer in Dogs